lucasponce92/Music-Player/README.md

 * Custom AVPlayer
 * Music playing from URL
 * Updating UISlider position while music is playing
-* Light content in status bar
+* Light content in status bar (Bonus)

 # Music playing in background

+Implement de following code on your AppDelegate file, this will allow the music or audio files to keep playing when the app is on background
 ```swift
 //AppDelegate